Nexfinity/CakeyBot-Wiki-OLD/changelist-2020.md

 #### Added

-* Added a new `!boosters` command to display a list of the users boosting the guild along with the number of days they've been boosting
+* Added a new `!boosters` command to display a list of the users boosting the server along with the number of days they've been boosting
 * Added a new `!msg <id>` command to display raw message info - useful for discord bot developers

 ## 1/19/2020 - The Giveaway Update